-When either parent needs to modify parenting time with children, a Motion to Modify Parenting Time will need to be filed with the court.
-Typically, there will need to be a legitimate reason for requesting the modification, with just some potential valid reasons being that:
+When parents need to modify parenting time arrangements, a Motion to Modify Parenting Time will need to be filed with the court.
+Typically, there will need to be a legitimate reason for requesting the modification, like (but not limited to):

 - A parent is moving.